Brian Chambers (curator): Galleries

 His first attempt to open a gallery space was in a late 19th-century house he bought in Denver, Colorado but this effort was prevented by zoning laws, and the first Chambers Project gallery opened in Nevada City, California on July 11, 2018, with a group show of a “trippy, abstract, psychedelic oeuvre with an emphasis on collaborative explosions of color and shape.”
 He has exhibited work by the Australian art Leans, Miles Toland and Julian Vadas, Christian Calabro, Colin Prahl, Hollie Dilley, Justin Lovato.

 In summer of 2019 Chambers organized a show of line drawings by Jacaeber Kastor, a pioneering curator of psychedelic art, and former owner of the successful Psychedelic Solution gallery in New York’s West Village.

-Bronze foundry

-Adjacent to his new Nevada City gallery space Chambers has built a foundry and metal fabrication space, where he produces limited edition casts of sculptures, including works by Rick Griffin.

 NFT’s

-Chambers was involve in the early production of Non-Fungible Tokens (NFTs) for artists.
+Chambers was involved in the early production of Non-Fungible Tokens (NFTs) for artists.
 Among others, he produced an MPEG animation of Roger Dean’s Floating Islands, which sold for $22,222, a limited edition of 777 files of Dean’s Green Parrot Island, priced at $333 each, and an open edition of Dean’s Explore, which sold 267 pieces, priced at $999 each during the brief seven-minute window it was offered.